muratk5n/thirdwave/en/README.md

 It's likely he is precisely in jail bcz he could be an alternative, i.e. the RU state actually could work with him.
 Either way in power he cld be somewhat 'better' but I wouldn't expect a rosy character.
-Maybe there would not be a Ukranian War Part II, but there wld be a Georgia?
+Maybe there would not be a Ukranian War Part II, but there wld be.. a Georgia?
 A little Chechnia on the side?

 ---